simn03/vancity-data-analysis/README.md

         account number, date (dd-mmm-yyyy), description, [unused], amount subtracted, amount added, balance

 - Used to build the full payment history and compute interest owed over time.
+- Can be obtained by going into your desired vancity account and choosing '.csv' from the drop down
+- **Ensure it includes all dates listed in the `LOANS` section of the `params.json`.
+This is required to validate all the transactions to avoid any mistakes**

 ---